CheVeraId/domainauth-spec/draft-narea-domainauth.md

 These guidelines help ensure that DomainAuth integrations provide consistent security properties and user experience across different implementations and platforms.

-# Serialisation
+## Data Serialisation

 All data structures in the DomainAuth protocol are defined using Abstract Syntax Notation One (ASN.1), as referenced in {{ASN.1}}.

-Implementations MAY use any standard ASN.1 encoding rules for storage and transmission, including Distinguished Encoding Rules (DER) as defined in {{ASN.1}}.
+Implementations MUST support Distinguished Encoding Rules (DER) as defined in {{ASN.1}} for storage and transmission.

+Services MAY require or support additional ASN.1 encoding rules.
+In such cases, service implementations MUST handle the conversion between DER and the alternative encoding rules.

 # Implementation Status